 Frame story is a story set within a story, narrative, or movie, told by the main or the supporting character.
 A character starts telling a story to other characters, or he sits down to write a story, telling the details to the audience.
-This technique is also called a “frame narrative,” and is a very popular form of literary technique employed in storytelling and narration.
+This technique is also called a “frame narrative,” and is a very popular form of the literary technique employed in storytelling and narration.

 Frame story usually is found in novels, plays, poems, television, films, musicals, and opera.
 It is a unifying tale within which one or more related stories appear.
-For instance, in Homer’s Odyssey, Odysseus tells about his wandering experience in the court of King Alcinous, or his visit to the island of a sorcerer.
+For instance, in Homer’s Odyssey, Odysseus tells about his wandering experience in the court of King Alcinous or his visit to the island of a sorcerer.

 Examples of Frame Story in Literature

-Example #1: Frankenstein (by Marry Shelley)
+Example #1: Frankenstein by Mary Shelley

-There are several examples of this technique used by Marry Shelley in her novel, Frankenstein.
+There are several examples of this technique used by Mary Shelley in her novel, Frankenstein.
 She has given multiple framed stories in this novel.
-For example, Robert Walton describes a story – told by Frankenstein, – in his letters that he writes to his sister.
+For example, Robert Walton describes a story – told by Frankenstein, – in the letters that he writes to his sister.
 Frankenstein’s story contains the tale of a creature, and the creature’s story briefly contains the story of the family with which he has been living.

-Example #2: Inception (by Christopher Nolan)
+Example #2: Inception by Christopher Nolan

 In the film, Inception, Leonardo DiCaprio enters into a dream of Cillian Murphy to embed an idea into his subconscious.
-Leonardo puts him to sleep in a dream, following him to a second layer of dream that soon gives way to another dream.
-In the innermost dream, Leonardo is blown out and enters into an endless dream – “limbo” – which could last for eternity, but only a few seconds pass in a real world.
+Leonardo puts him to sleep in a dream, following him to a second layer of the dream that soon gives way to another dream.
+In the innermost dream, Leonardo is blown out and enters into an endless dream – “limbo” – which could last for eternity, but only a few seconds pass in the real world.
 Leonardo, eventually wakes up through layers of dreams, feeling as though years have passed away, returning to his waking life.

-Example #3: Titanic (by James Cameron)
+Example #3: Titanic by James Cameron

 In the movie, Titanic, an elderly woman Rose begins the movie by telling a story of her voyage in the Atlantic Ocean.
 When the reader gets into her narrative, he finds himself in the year 1912, where the story begins.
 Only a few times do readers return to the elderly Rose to get in touch with her experience; however, the movie ends as it begins.
-This is called framing technique in which the writer tells a story within a story.
+This is called the framing technique in which the writer tells a story within a story.

-Example #4: The Canterbury Tales (by Geoffrey Chaucer)
+Example #4: The Canterbury Tales by Geoffrey Chaucer

 In Canterbury Tales, Geoffrey Chaucer has used frame narrative, bringing different characters, each of whom tells a story.
 This pilgrimage frame story brings together a number of storytellers, who appear with vivid personality traits, and build up dramatic relationships with one another and with the tales they tell.
-General Prologue is the section of this poem that deals with frame narrative.
+General Prologue is the section of this poem that deals with a frame narrative.

-Example #5: (Wuthering Heights (by Emily Bronte)
+Example #5: Wuthering Heights by Emily Bronte

 Wuthering Heights, like Frankenstein, also has frame stories.
-Emily Bronte introduces Mr. Lockwood as the first narrator, who depicts his visit to the Wuthering Heights, and the narration switches to the perspective of Mr. Dean, who describes the estate’s history.
+Emily Bronte introduces Mr. Lockwood as the first narrator, who depicts his visit to Wuthering Heights, and the narration switches to the perspective of Mr. Dean, who describes the estate’s history.
 Readers are introduced to all the major characters.

 This switching in narration is very helpful, as it connects the present with the past.
 Mr. Lockwood tries to find out what could have happened in the past that made the current dwellers of the estate depressed and stubborn.
 Mrs. Dean, however, provides information about the past, which caused the characters to transform in this way.

-Example #6: Heart of Darkness (by Joseph Conrad)
+Example #6: Heart of Darkness by Joseph Conrad

 In Conrad’s novel, Heart of Darkness, there are two narrators: (1) the anonymous passenger traveling on a pleasure ship, listening to the story of Marlowe; and (2) Marlowe himself.
 The first narrator, on the behalf of four other passengers, uses the first person plural.
-Marlowe, on the other hand, narrates his story in first person, describing whatever he has seen and experienced.
+Marlowe, on the other hand, narrates his story in the first person, describing whatever he has seen and experienced.
 This provides a commentary on the entire story, acting as a frame story.